lab1092/blender-manual_ja/manual/interface/contexts.rst

 - |Btn_Modifiers-25| :doc:`Modifiers </modifiers>`: Operations that can non-destructively affect Objects by changing how they are rendered and displayed without altering their geometry (e.g. mirror and smoothing).

-- |Btn_ObjectData-25| :guilabel:`Object Data`: Contains all Object specific data (color of a lamp, focal length of a camera, vertex groups etc).
+- |Btn_ObjectData-25| *Object Data*: Contains all Object specific data (color of a lamp, focal length of a camera, vertex groups etc).
 The icon differs with the type of Object (the one shown here is for a mesh object).

 - |Btn_Material-25| :doc:`Materials </materials>`: Information about a surface (color, specularity, transparency, etc).